Profile Monitoring via Eigenvector Perturbation: Background

+The methods of \citet*{Hung2012} and \citet*{Li2019} use support-vector regression (SVR), but the former uses an estimated $\hat{f}^t$ as the monitoring statistics along with a moving block bootstrap confidence region of ${f}^t$ as the control limit, and the later uses the nonparametric monitoring statistics of \citet{Williams2007} based on the residuals along with a nonparametric EWMA control chart of \citet{Hackl1991}.
+Both approaches rely on the observed ranks of the monitoring statistics compared to a set of values based on historical data.
+Although robust to possible outliers, these methods may not have good power and low $ARL_1$ because their rank-based monitoring statistics do not effectively use the underlying model of \eqref{eq: intro profile}.

+As an alternative, the semiparametric method by \citet*{Iguchi2021} uses an $\ell_2$-based statistic of the estimated index parameters of the Single-Index Model (SIM) \citep{Kuchibhotla2020} for $(y_i^t,\bm{x}_i^t)$.
+Although this SIM based approach ensures a competitive FAR and $ARL_1$, estimating index parameters is computationally slow which poses a problem in control limit calibration via Monte Carlo.

-The low FAR of the eigenvector perturbation control chart leverages a quick method of calibrating to a large, but unknown $ARL_0$.
-All existing approaches for nonlinear nonparametric profile monitoring cannot simultaneously calibrate to a large $ARL_0$ and ensure good performance in terms of FAR and $ARL_1$.
-While obtaining competitive FAR and $ARL_1$, the approaches of \citeauthor{Iguchi2021} and \citeauthor{Li2019} require calibration of control limit through a Monte Carlo approach.
-Due to the sequential nature of the profile monitoring problem, calibrating to a desired $ARL_0$ requires each trial to have a larger than desired $ARL_0$.
-For example, if the discrete time-point of a false alarm follows a geometric distribution (say with $p = 1/ARL_0$), then the variance of run length is $O(ARL_0^2)$.
-Therefore, calibrating control limits to large $ARL_0$ (say $ARL_0 > 10^6$) through a Monte Carlo approach, is infeasible.
-Such an approach is not only computationally intensive, but also requires explicit knowledge of $f$ making the Phase I approach parametric despite the nonparametric approach for Phase II.
-The eigenvector perturbation control chart avoids the Monte Carlo approach and can quickly find a control limit that achieves a large, but unknown $ARL_0$ through a bootstrapping strategy.
-Our proposed method to calibrate control limits for the eigenvector perturbation control chart is detailed in Section \ref{ssec:eigvcontrollimits}.
+Due to the sequential nature of the profile monitoring problem, calibrating to a desired $ARL_0$ needs a Monte Carlo evaluation of $ARL_0$ using simulations of random run length $T_0$, where $T_0$ is the random time-point of encountering a false alarm.
+For example, if $T_0$ follows a geometric distribution with mean $ARL_0$, then $\Var[T_0] = O(ARL_0^2)$.
+Therefore, calibrating control limits to large $ARL_0$ (say $ARL_0 > 10^6$) through a Monte Carlo approach is infeasible.
+Such approaches (as taken by \cite{Iguchi2021} and \cite{Li2019}) are not only computationally intensive but also require explicit knowledge of $f$ making the calibration effort parametric even when the monitoring approach for Phase II is nonparametric.

+None of these existing nonparametric and semiparametric methods simultaneously enjoy a large $ARL_0$, a small $ARL_1$, and fast computational speed.
+Our proposed Eigenvector Perturbation control chart enjoys all of these desirable properties for large classes of IC and OOC profiles and with minimal assumptions about the error distributions.
+Our monitoring scheme detailed in Section \ref{ssec:evecCC} avoids the Monte Carlo approach to obtain the control limit that also achieves a large $ARL_0$ via using a Bootstrap method.
+Our proposed method to calibrate control limits for the EP control chart is detailed in Section \ref{ssec:eigvcontrollimits}.